Near-One/near-plugins/examples/ownable-examples/README.md

 $ near call <CONTRACT_ACCOUNT> unprotected '{}' --accountId <CONTRACT_ACCOUNT>
 ```

-We can check that we succeeded in calling all this function by calling `get_counter` view method and check that counter is 4.
+We can check that we succeeded in calling all these functions by calling the `get_counter` view method and checking that the counter is 4.

 ```shell
 $ near view <CONTRACT_ACCOUNT> get_counter '{}'